wasp-lang/web/docs/tutorials/todo-app/updating-tasks.md

 ## React logic

-And we update React component:
+And we update the React component:
 ```jsx {2,7-16,23} title="ext/MainPage.js"
 // ...
 import updateTask from '@wasp/actions/updateTask'